aleshaleksey/fansys23/spell-list.md

 **Description**: You call upon earth spirits to be gentle to whoever falls upon them, making the target resistant to damage taken when falling.
 In addition the damage it takes when hitting the ground is reduced by 1d12+[Sup] points. (+5)

-**Upcast**: Increase the number of targets by 1 and decrease the damage bya  further 1d12 points.
+**Upcast**: Increase the number of targets by 1 and decrease the damage by a further 1d12 points.

 ### Shape Earth
 |Name|Shape Earth [Earth, Nature, Travel]|